SeroRonin/JhinRoR2/README.md

 ---

 ## Skins
 > Each skin has it's own unique SFX, and if possible, VFX (when implemented).
-Creating the soundbanks for each is a pain-staking process, and as such, only a few skins will be supported at launch. others are not planned, and will be added only if I have the motivation to do so.
+Creating the soundbanks for each is a pain-staking process, and as such, only a few skins will have unique SFX at launch.
+Others are not planned, and will be added only if I have the motivation to do so.
-* High Noon [Not Implemented Yet]
+* High Noon [No SFX yet]
-* Blood Moon [Not Implemented Yet]
+* Blood Moon [No SFX yet]
-* SKT T1 [Not Planned]
+* SKT T1 [Not Implemented Yet, SFX not planned]
 * PROJECT: Jhin
-* Dark Cosmic [Not Possbile][^darkcosmic]
+* Dark Cosmic [Not Possbile?][^darkcosmic]
-* Shan Hai Scrolls [Not Planned]
+* Shan Hai Scrolls [Not Implemented Yet, SFX not planned]
-* DWG [Not Planned]
+* DWG [Not Implemented Yet, SFX not planned]
-* Empyrean [Not Planned]
+* Empyrean [Not Implemented Yet, SFX not planned]

 ## Special Credits and Thanks